 photo by @savedalexis

-Bianca holds an HBA in viola performance and composition from Westminster University and recently earned her Master of Music in composition from the Peabody Institute of Johns Hopkins, studying under Sky Macklay.
-Upon graduating from Peabody, she received the Ada Arens Morawetz Memorial Award and recently placed 3rd in the Prix d’Ete Composition Competition.
+She holds an HBA in Viola Performance and Composition from Westminster University and a Master of Music in Composition from the Peabody Institute, studying under Sky Macklay.
+Upon graduating from Peabody, she received the Ada Arens Morawetz Memorial Award and placed 3rd in the Prix d’Été Composition Competition.